-(All programmes are 2 years full time)
+(All programs are 2 years full time)

-- BSB50420 Diploma of Management
+- BSB51918 Diploma of Management

-- BSB50620 Diploma of Marketing
+- BSB52415 Diploma of Marketing

-- FNS50920Diploma of Banking Services Management
+- FNS50915 Diploma of Banking Services Management

 Recognition

 Diplomas are awarded for students who have completed the full study plan of 63 credit hours in the designated program and have achieved a GPA of 2.0 or more.
 Credits transferred from other institutions are not used in computing a student's GPA but may be accepted towards a Diploma.
 A Recognized Prior Learning (RPL) process is also available under the same conditions as Credit transfer.
 Ask the Admissions staff about these processes.